terryshek/m800_ToDoList/README.md

 # m800_ToDoList
 just a todolist using angular
-this is a todolist project using mean stack when begin , please clone the project or just download it as zip file after downloading , please down the module and lib it need when you at root, just type in cmd :
+this is a todolist project using mean stack when begin please make sure you have install node js in your computer and clone the project or just download it as zip file after downloading , please down the module and lib it need when you at root, just type in cmd :
 "npm install"